 Through this filings page, users can review Carpenter Technology’s historical and ongoing disclosures, including information on its debt structure, credit facilities, dividends, share repurchase program, and board and management changes.
 Stock Titan supplements these documents with AI-powered summaries that highlight key terms, covenants and risk factors, helping readers interpret complex items such as indenture provisions, credit agreement amendments, and forward-looking statement disclosures without replacing the full text of the original filings.

-The Director Stock Units are payable upon the later of the director’s separation of service or a specified date or event.
-Following this grant, the director beneficially owns 25,106.17 Director Stock Units, which include dividend equivalents not previously reported, all held in direct ownership.
+The units convert into common stock on a 1-for-1 basis and are payable upon the later of his separation from service or a specified date or event.
+Following this award, he holds a total of 25,187.09 Director Stock Units, which include dividend equivalents not previously reported.